kadendavis866/CS321_Lab4/README.md

 DISCUSSION:

 A cache was implemented to help improve efficiency of the BTree.
-When testing with a cache size of 100 creating the btree took an average of .195 seconds among 10 tests, while creating with a cache size of 500 took an average of .176 seconds with 10 tests.
+When testing with a cache size of 100 creating the btree took an average of
+.195 seconds among 10 tests, while creating  with a cache size of 500 took an average of .176 seconds with 10 tests.
 While searching the BTree efficiency is also improved when searching using a larger cache.
-Searching with cache size 500 provides an average of .376 seconds, while size 100 has an average of .46 seconds.Both tests were run searching a BTree of degree 8 and sequence length 6.
+Searching with cache size 500 provides an average of .376 seconds, while size
+100 has an average of .46 seconds.Both tests were run searching a BTree of degree 8 and sequence length 6.
+Using a cache at all greatly reduces the time the program take to run, using a cache of size 500 vs no cache for creating a BTree resulted in a 51% improvement from .34 seconds to .17 seconds.